geysertimes/geysertimes.github.io/docs/users/settings-appearance.md

     :::tip

-    You can see the last eruption, the last note entered after the last eruption, and the prediction for your favorite geysers on your personalized for you screen:
+    You can see the last eruption, the last note entered after the last eruption, and the prediction for your favorite geysers on your personalized **For You** screen:

     * Open the GeyserTimes app.
     * In the bottom navigation bar, tap **For You**.